harness-community/terraform-harness-rbac/README.md

 Create and manage new Harness Platform Roles.
 Read more about this module in the [README](modules/roles/README.md)

 ### Resource Groups
 Create and manage new Harness Platform Resource Groups.
-Read more about this module in the [README](modules/resource_groupss/README.md)

-### Service Accounts
-Create and manage new Harness Platform Service Accounts.
-Read more about this module in the [README](modules/service_accounts/README.md)
+Read more about this module in the [README](modules/resource_groups/README.md)

 ### User Groups
 Create and manage new Harness Platform User Groups.
 Read more about this module in the [README](modules/user_groups/README.md)